 Students seeking to do a one-semester research project should consult with the member of the department who may supervise the individual study, and meet the following requirements:

 (1) Prepare a formal proposal describing the subject of the project, the research materials and methods to be used, and your preparation/ background to do the research.
 For ideas that may help you prepare your proposal, you may wish to read selections from the Government Department Honors Thesis Brochure located under Courses/Course Brochure.

-(2) Check the Honors Thesis Brochure or the Government Department Course Brochure for dates to submit the formal proposal to the faculty member with whom you would like to study.
+(2) Check the Government/International Relations Course Brochure for dates to submit the formal proposal to the faculty member with whom you would like to study.
 Future proposals are due two weeks before the spring semester's last day of class.

 (3) The formal proposal must be approved and signed by the member of the department who will supervise the work.
 No proposal can be considered without the approval of the supervisor.

 Future independent study proposals are due two weeks before the last class of the semester before the work would be done.